-- Implement recommendations of Decadal Surveys in concert with national priorities and needs through creative partnership models that go beyond traditional ways of developing and executing missions - Challenge assumptions about what is technically feasible and enable revolutionary scientific discovery through a deliberate focus on innovation, experimentation, and cross-disciplinary research - Create a more collaborative culture within the Science Mission Directorate and across the science community, encouraging diversity of thought, sharing best practices, and informed risk-taking to improve operations - Develop future leaders and inspire learners of all ages through new opportunities and hands-on experiences
+- Implement recommendations of Decadal Surveys in concert with national priorities and needs through creative partnership models that go beyond traditional ways of developing and executing missions - Challenge assumptions about what is technically feasible and enable revolutionary scientific discovery through a deliberate focus on innovation, experimentation, and cross-disciplinary research

+- Create a more collaborative culture within the Science Mission Directorate and across the science community, encouraging diversity of thought, sharing best practices, and informed risk-taking to improve operations - Develop future leaders and inspire learners of all ages through new opportunities and hands-on experiences

 Our priorities, like this plan, continue to evolve with close collaboration.
 The SMD leadership team, NASA Center Directors, advisory bodies at NASA and the National Academies of Sciences, Engineering and Medicine, will continue to work towards scientific strides as we move into this next year of science.
-Many thanks to all participants for their contributions.
+I am so thankful for the countless contributions and dedication from NASA Science, our stakeholders, and our extended communities.